 This type of lung cancer is most lethal for its ability to grow and spread aggressively to other body organs without being detected.
-Smokers are the primary candidates of SCLC, as just 1% of non-smokers are susceptible to it.
+Smokers are the primary candidates of SCLC.

 Non Small Cell Lung Cancer (NSCLC):

-If a tumour has spread to nerves, the patient may experience acute shoulder pain or paralysis of the vocal cords.
-If a tumour invades the brain, the patient may have to contend with several neurologic symptoms, such as blurred vision, headaches, weakness or seizures.
+If a tumour has spread to nerves, the patient may experience acute shoulder pain or change in voice.
+If a tumour reaches the brain, the patient may have several neurologic symptoms, such as blurred vision, headaches, weakness or seizures.
 The other non-specific symptoms include excessive weight loss, fatigue, depression and mood swings.
 Read more